freeletics/assesment-ops/README.md

 Improvments:
 - Having a Jenkins pipeline that run the deployment of the application
 - Having the application that automatically scales according to some metrics
+- Use config maps for the database configuration on the helm chart
-- Use config maps and helm secrets for the Helm Chart
+- Use helm secrets for the password of the database
+- Add a new template for the Service accout of the test-ops APP
+- Add some network policies if necessary depending on the context
 - Use ingress controllers and AWS ALB to reduce costs
+- Update the ruby code to be able to use global environment variables for the database and redis configuration
+- In the docker file set a more relevant healthcheck

 # Freeletics test thoughts
 Most of the code provided was untested, I don't have access to my computer.
 It is juste an idea how to do it.
 Furthermore, I will improve the deployment and add some test uses cases before deploying to production.
 I would use a differents kubernetes clusters to run the tests.